Nungambakkam (film)

-Nungambakkam is a 2020 Indian Tamil-language drama film directed by Ramesh Selvan.
-Based on the Swathi murder case, the film stars Ajmal, Mano and Ayra.
+Nungambakkam is a 2020 Indian Tamil-language crime drama film directed by S. D. Ramesh Selvan and produced by K. C. Ravidhevan.
+Based on the Swathi murder case, the film stars Ajmal, Mano, and Ayra, while A. Venkatesh, G. Gnanasambandam, and R. N. R. Manohar play supporting roles.
 The film completed its shoot in 2017 but faced production and legal delays before releasing on 30 October 2020 through a digital platform.

 Synopsis

-The film's plot is based on the real-life incident of the Swathi murder case, which took place at the Nungambakkam railway station in Chennai during June 2016.
+The film is based on the Swathi murder case, which took place at the Nungambakkam railway station in Chennai in June 2016.